Study Skills

 2. Play as a Family

-Play is a practice that will not only benefit teenagers and children but the whole family.
-Have a conversation as a family and list all of your individual favorite types of play.
-Make a Venn Diagram and you'll quickly see where your favorites overlap.
-If you all enjoy hiking, fishing or reading then implement those as a family.
-Family vacations are a great place to spend time intentionally playing together.
+Play is a practice that will benefit teenagers, children, and the whole family.
+Have a conversation as a family and list all of your favorite types of play.
+Make a Venn Diagram, and you'll quickly see where your favorites overlap.

 3. Technology and Play

-Technology and gaming should not be written off completely though.
-Jane McGonigal, author of Reality is Broken: Why Games Makes Us Better and How They Can Change the World, claims that less than 20 hours of gaming a week can actually have positive benefits.
-McGonigal argues that some games increase levels of social cooperation while others promote problem-solving and cognitive skills.
-It's important to remember however, that should gaming exceed 20 hours a week, the positive benefits quickly turn negative.
+Jane McGonigal, author of Reality is Broken: Why Games Makes Us Better and How They Can Change the World, claims that less than 20 hours of gaming a week can have positive benefits.

 Final Thoughts